MicrosoftDocs/msteams-docs/msteams-platform/get-started/prerequisites.md

 If you wish to host your app or access resources within Azure, you will need an Azure subscription.
 You can [create a free account](https://azure.microsoft.com/free/) before you begin.

-## Sign in to your M365 and Azure Accounts
+## Sign in to your Microsoft 365 and Azure accounts

 You will need access to two accounts:

-- Your M365 Account Credentials.
-This is the account that you use to sign into Teams.
-If you are using an M365 developer program tenant, it is the administrator account you set up when you registered for the program.
+- Your Microsoft 365 account credentials.
+This is the account that you use to sign in to Teams.
+If you're using an Microsoft 365 developer program tenant, this is the admin account you set up when you registered for the program.
-- Your Azure Credentials.
-This is the account that you use to access the Azure Portal, and is used for provisioning new cloud resources to support your application.
+- - Your Azure credentials.
+This is the account that you use to access the Azure Portal and for provisioning new cloud resources to support your app.

 # [Visual Studio Code](#tab/vscode)

 1. Open Visual Studio Code
-2. Select the Teams icon in the sidebar:
+1. Select the Teams icon in the sidebar:

     :::image type="content" source="~/assets/images/teams-toolkit-v2/sidebar-icon.png" alt-text="The Teams Icon in the Visual Studio Code sidebar.":::

-4. Select **Sign in to M365**
+1. Select **Sign in to M365**.

     :::image type="content" source="~/assets/images/teams-toolkit-v2/account-commands.png" alt-text="Location of the Accounts section used to sign-in.":::

-5. The sign-in process will start using your normal web browser.
+1. The sign-in process will start using your normal web browser.
 Complete the sign-in process for your M365 account.
 You will be prompted when you can close the browser and return to Visual Studio Code.
-6. Return to the Teams Toolkit within Visual Studio Code.
+1. Return to the Teams Toolkit within Visual Studio Code.
-7. Select **Sign in to Azure**
+1. Select **Sign in to Azure**.

     > [!TIP]
     > If you have the Azure Account extension installed and are using the same account, you can skip this step.
 You will automatically use the same account as you are using in other extensions.

-8. The sign-in process will start using your normal web browser.
+1. The sign-in process will start using your normal web browser.
 Complete the sign-in process for your Azure account.
 You will be prompted when you can close the browser and return to Visual Studio Code.

 When complete, the **ACCOUNTS** section of the sidebar will show the two accounts separately, together with the number of usable Azure subscriptions available to you.
 Ensure you have at least one usable Azure subscription available.
 If not, sign out and use a different account.